-UV light treatments had a negative effect on the cell viability and showed increased numbers of cells in cell cycle arrest.
-Both treatments with zeaxanthin resulted in a reduced cell viability and increased cell cycle arrest.
+UV light treatments showed increased numbers of cells in cell cycle arrest and an increase in cell replication.
+Both treatments with zeaxanthin resulted in increased cell replication and increased cell cycle arrest.
 We used the same zeaxanthin concentrations to determine p53 levels in the cells.
 However, the control group were the only cells that survived the treatment and all zeaxanthin treated cells died.
 These preliminary results indicate that zeaxanthin did not provide protection from the UV light damage since there was an increase in cell death and cell cycle arrest.
-The effects of zeaxanthin on preventing free radical damage needs further investigation, as current literature indicates that treatments of these free radical scavenging products reduce potential lethal damage from UV light.
+The effects of zeaxanthin on preventing free radical damage need further investigation, as current literature indicates that treatments of these free radical scavenging products reduce potential lethal damage from UV light.